Sanction-defiant Gazprom to pay $20bn in first ever interim dividend

-Russian natural gas giant Gazprom saw its share price on Moscow Exchange jump by over 30% on August 31 after it announcement will pay interim dividends for the first time ever of RUB1.2 trillion ($19.6bn) for 1H22.
+Russian natural gas giant Gazprom saw its shares on Moscow Exchange jump by over 30% on August 31 on the announcement that the company will pay RUB1.2 trillion ($19.6bn) as its first ever interim dividend for 1H22.

-As followed closely by bne IntelliNews, Gazprom and its European gas supplies have been on the frontline of Russia’s economic war with the West since the beginning of the military invasion of Ukraine in February.
+As followed closely by bne IntelliNews, Gazprom and its European gas supplies have been on the front line of Russia’s economic war with the West since the beginning of the military invasion of Ukraine.

-As the fallout from Russia’s military campaign spread in 2Q22, a cascade of dividend cancellations from Russia’s largest blue chips followed, with that of gas giant Gazprom hurting local investors the most.
-The company has been paying a miserable RUB8 per share for years but in the last two years has increased them to a generous 50% of profits on government orders transforming its investment profile and making it an investors’ darling.
+As the fallout from Russia’s military invasion spread in 2Q22, a cascade of dividend cancellations from Russia’s largest blue chips followed, with that of gas giant Gazprom hurting local investors the most.

-The Russian economy has been doing much better than expected under Western sanctions, and corporate profits remained resilient in 2Q22.
-Despite the sanctions, with gas prices ten times higher than normal Gazprom’s shareholders were anticipating a hansom dividend payout.
-Europe has spent some $29bn on gas in the first half of this year so Gazprom’s decision to cancel its dividend came as a bitter disappointment.

-Gazprom in an apparent display of defiance walked back its previous dividend withdrawal and decided to pay RUB51/share for 1H22 in its first interim payout on record.
+But as the Russian economy seems to be doing much better than expected under Western sanctions, corporate profits remained resilient in 2Q22.
+Gazprom, in an apparent display of defiance, walked back its previous dividend withdrawal and decided to pay RUB51/share for 1H22 in its first interim payout on record.

 “Management’s decision to make Gazprom’s first-ever interim dividend has caught us, and the market, by complete surprise.
 At RUB51/share (19% dividend yield), the dividend’s size is very significant, almost matching the cancelled 2021 dividend recommendation and easily breaking the all-time record of RUB16.6/share set in 2018,” BCS Global Markets commented.